 Note: Yes, I bought a Diva Cup and no, I don’t use it.
 Best intentions, people, but some logistics make using it on the road, in places with questionable water quality, slightly unsanitary.

 We picked these clips up last minute at REI and they have been invaluable to us.
 On travel days we use them to clip our shoes to the outside of our backpacks.
 During long bus rides, we use one to clip our carry-on bags together and the other to clip the bags to the bus (there’s normally a rope that the curtains are strung on; we clip our bags to the rope), ensuring that no one can run off with our bags when we drift off to sleep.

 I rolled my eyes when Brian insisted that we buy a first aid kit but it has saved us (and more than one fellow motion-sick bus riders) more times than I can count.
 From itchy mosquito bites to blisters to barfing, our little yellow bag of magic fixes just about anything.
 Bring a first aid kit and stock it well.

 The SteriPEN sterilizes tap water using ultraviolet light.
-Not only does this awesome little device save us money, it also prevents us from unnecessarily using hundreds of plastic bottles.
+Not only does this awesome little device save us money, but it also prevents us from unnecessarily using hundreds of plastic bottles.

 Dirty laundry bag

 I’m so glad that we brought stuff sacks to keep our dirty laundry separated from our clean clothes.
-When traveling, cleanliness really becomes a relative term, but I’m always happy to have that small fabric barrier between my sweaty running socks and my I-was-washed-two-weeks-ago-so-I’m-sorta-clean street clothes.
+When traveling, cleanliness becomes a relative term, but I’m always happy to have that small fabric barrier between my sweaty running socks and my I-was-washed-two-weeks-ago-so-I’m-sorta-clean street clothes.